Kequc/nano-records/README.md

 });
 ```

-Adds the provided body to the existing body and then saves it to the database, in the second case creates a new record if one doesn't exist.
+Merge the provided body to the existing body and persist changes, create a new record if one doesn't exist.

 #### Destroy